izak/ib.bluelantern/README.md

     virtualenv venv
     venv/bin/pip install -e .

-This will pull in all dependencies.
+This will pull in all dependencies and install the in the virtual environment, leaving your original python installation unchanged.

 Start it with `venv/bin/pserve development.ini`

 ## Compile mosquitto

+This step is optional, although a working MQTT server is required.
+You can use iot.eclipse.org for development or testing purposes, or you can use an alternative broker available for your platform.
+Mosquitto is free, has few dependencies, and works well for development.

 ### Install requirements

-    sudo apt-get install libwrap0-dev libssl-dev libuuid1-dev uuid-dev
+    sudo apt-get install libwrap0-dev libssl-dev uuid-dev

 ### Get mosquitto source